 Student users of the School District's computer, network, and internet resources shall use information and technology in safe, legal, and responsible ways.
-A responsible digital citizen is one who:1.Respects One's Self: Users will select online names that are appropriate and will consider the information and images that are posted online.2.Respects Others: Users will refrain from using technologies to bully, tease or harass other people.3.Protects One's Self and Others: Users will protect themselves and others by reporting abuse and not forwarding inappropriate materials or communications.4.Respects Intellectual Property: Users will cite any and all use of websites, books, media, etc.5.Protects Intellectual Property: Users will request to use the software and media others produce.
+A responsible digital citizen is one who:1.Respects One's Self: Users will select online names that are appropriate and will consider the information and images that are posted online.2.Respects Others: Users will refrain from using technologies to bully, tease or harass other people.3.Protects One's Self and Others: Users will protect themselves and others by reporting abuse and not forwarding inappropriate materials or communications.4.Respects Intellectual Property: Users will request to use the software and media others produce.